marti-src/marti-profile/README.md

-### <div align="center">I'm Marti, a full-time full-stack freelance developer 👨‍💻 working remotely since 2022 🚀</div>
+### <div align="center">I'm Marti, a freelance software developer 👨‍💻 working remotely since 2022 🚀</div>

-- 🔭 Welcome to my GitHub profile!

-Click on any of the icons under the <b>Organizations section (left)</b>.
-There you'll find collections of my personal projects and the open source contributions I've made, sorted by distribution platform.
-Feel free to take a look around and check out my work!

-If you have any questions or feedback, please don't hesitate to reach out.
-I'm always happy to help and I appreciate any constructive criticism.
+- 🚀 Discover the Innovative Projects in My Portfolio!

+Welcome to my professional portfolio!
+On this page, you can find a list of my most notable projects in the fields of programming and technology.
+To browse through these projects, please visit the "Organizations" section on the left side of the page.
+Here, you will find a separate organization setup for each platform that I have developed for.

+In addition to these projects, the main (marti-McDee) repository contains my test projects which I use to train myself on the fundamental concepts of various programming languages and technologies.
+These projects are an important part of my learning and development process, and I hope you find them interesting as well.

+If you are interested in working with me, I am currently seeking employment opportunities, whether it be full-time, part-time, or contract.
+For more information, please visit my Linkedin page using the link below.

 Thanks for stopping by!